syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 Congratulations!
 You have know navigated your way around the platform and are ready to create your first operator.

-> 💡 One last tip: When you are done with a section, click on the header to minimize and make more space for the next section.
+> 💡 One last tip: When you are done with a header section, click on the header to minimize and make more space for the next header section.
 Try this by clicking on "👋🏾 Introduction" now and seeing it minimize.